sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-01_philosophizing-on-magnetic-sight.md

 +++
-title = "Philosophizing on magneticxa0sight"
+title = "Philosophizing on magnetic sight"

 +++
 I wanted to document the great victory of the Hindu armies in the land